Lidar-Camera Calibration (single target and Targetless)

 Estimated extrinsic parameters are crucial in generating accurate extrinsic parameters.

-Users must clear the markers and redo the markings if the estimated parameters are way off to get good initial estimates.
+To get good initial estimates, users must clear the markers and redo the markings if the estimated parameters are way off.

 There are two types of segmentation approaches available for the user to select:

-1. Auto segmentation: This approach performs automated segmentation of vehicles in point clouds and images using a deep learning model trained on various datasets.
+Auto segmentation: This approach automates the segmentation of vehicles in point clouds and images using a deep learning model trained on various datasets.

-2. Manual segmentation: Lidar: In this approach, the user needs to add bounding boxes in the lidar frame and fit the boxes to vehicles in the point cloud.
+Lidar: In this approach, the user needs to add bounding boxes in the lidar frame and fit the boxes to vehicles in the point cloud.
 The bounding boxes must be added for all the point clouds uploaded for calibration.
-This can be done selecting bounding box in mode.
-Creating bounding boxes and clicking on save label
+This can be done by selecting the Bounding box mode, adding bounding boxes, and clicking Save Labels.

-Note: It is suggested that auto segmentation be performed initially.
-Based on the segmented vehicles in the point clouds and images, the user can decide to go ahead with auto segmentation or perform the segmentation manually.
+Note: Auto segmentation is suggested initially.
+Based on the segmented vehicles in the point clouds and images, the user can decide whether to proceed with auto-segmentation or perform the segmentation manually.

-Users need to click on Run calibration to optimize the estimated extrinsic parameters further.
+Users need to click on Calibrate to optimize the estimated extrinsic parameters further.
 All the uploaded pairs are used in the optimization process.

 Deep Optimization: Users can select deep optimization to optimize the extrinsic further for datasets with the Tilted option enabled on the configuration page.

-Max correspondence: This value is used as an input to the algorithm.
+Max correspondence: This value is used as input for the algorithm.
 Users can tweak the value by analyzing the fused point cloud LiDAR files.
-If the difference between the input and the generated cloud is greater, the user can try to increase the value of the max correspondence and retry, improving the calibration results.
+Suppose the difference between the input and the generated cloud is more significant; the user can try to increase the value of the max correspondence and retry to improve the calibration results.

 Users can optimize only angles by selecting the Angles only check box.
 It is observed that enabling Angles only results in achieving better Sensor angle accuracy (note that sensor position is not optimized in this case).